Frequently Asked Questions

 Next, the plate is prepared in the darkroom by coating a piece of aluminum with collodion and soaking it in a bath of silver nitrate, making it sensitive to light.

 Finally, the tintype is taken back to the studio for washing and varnishing.
-Once this process is complete, your portrait will be mailed to you to enjoy for years to come!
+Once this process is complete, your portrait will be mailed to you to enjoy for years to come.

-Here are some tips to help you look your best in your portrait:
+• Here are some tips to help you look your best in your portrait:

-Colors
+Colors of clothing

 Textures and Layers